vivekjainn/git-training/README.md

 # git-training
-This is test repo for git tutorial
+This is test repo for git tutorial.
+Added new line